 Figure 5.2 Environmental Noise Levels - NM1, Oberon caravan park

-A construction continuum from Borg was audible throughout the measurement, generating a site-only L{Aeq} of 44 dB.
+A construction continuum from Borg was audible throughout the measurement, generating a site-only L{Aeq} of 49 dB.

-Road traffic generated measured noise levels.
-Birds contributed to the measured L{A1}.
+Borg and road traffic generated measured noise levels.
+Birds generated the measured L{A1} .